-In April 2012, the League entered into an agreement with VCH, effective July 1, 2012, to provide \$1.5 million over the period from July 2012 through June 2017, payable in semi-annual installments.
+In April 2012, the League entered into an agreement with Vanderbilt Children's Hospital ("VCH"), effective July 1, 2012, to provide \$1.5 million over the period from July 2012 through June 2017, payable in semi-annual installments.
 The proceeds are to be used for the operation of a number of programs at VCH as described in the agreement.